 Elevators and docents

 All buildings have two levels and a lower level except the Modern Wing which has three levels and a basement.
-I also find taking elevators quite helpful as short cuts.
+I find taking elevators quite helpful as short cuts.
 There are docents everywhere and they are knowledgeable about helping you find your way through the maze as well as to stairs and elevators.

 Check the website calendar ahead of time so you can take part in free gallery talks and tours given by highly trained docents.